Updated 7 August 2020

 County Court of Victoria is using Zoom for remote hearings in the Commercial Division and Common Law Division.

-The Court has published user guides for Zoom, which is available by clicking here.
+The Court has published user guides for Zoom on their website.

 VCAT has currently paused all face-to-face hearings, and is listing matters to be heard either by phone, videoconferencing, or ‘on the papers’.
 VCAT will inform you how your matter is to proceed when it lists your hearing.
 It will also provide you with brief instructions for how to join the hearing.